Skip to main content

 Frame the functionality around unlocking value for the user: “Let users upload documents and tag them so they can easily find them later.”

 Some features might not be supported.
-If you’re unsure, visit our Support page or ask in our Discord help channel.
+If you’re unsure, you can ask in our Discord help channel.

-Use AI Controls to limit the AI’s changes to only the areas you want updated.
+You can use the AI Controls to limit the AI’s changes to only the areas you want updated.
 This is especially helpful if other parts of the app are getting altered intentionally.
+Learn more about customizing the AI chat

 It make take the AI a few attempts to get the perfect solution.
 The intent isn’t always fully clear and small bugs may pop up.
 To get better results from the chat, it’s really helpful to be as specific as possible about the element you’re referring to.Here are some tips we recommend: